-The user can create new themes clicking on "Create Theme from current settings" link, it will be created a theme package on the desktop named name.theme.7z; themes can be distributed as independent packages.
-Please note that the file readme.txt is inherited from the original theme, please edit it with relevant information and credits about the new theme if you plan to release it.
+Users can create new themes clicking on "Create Theme from current settings" link (when using a packaged theme, not the embedded theme), it will be created a theme package on the desktop named theme-name.theme.7z.
+Themes can be distributed as independent packages, and can be applied clicking on "Custom" entry in the Theme dropdown menu.

+Please note that the file readme.txt is inherited from the original theme, please take time to edit it with relevant information and credits about the new theme, if you plan to release it.